SherG/s2/blog/coronavirus-business.md

 Once the virus emergency subsides, some business owners may decide that they'd prefer to have their employees continue to work remotely in order to save on office expenses and/or to recover from any revenue impact incurred from the virus.

 Come Monday, if we continue to have additional significant declines in the markets, we may be in for a deep recession and possibly deflation.
-All of these factors can significantly impact commercial real estate rentals and sales.
+All of these factors can impact commercial real estate rentals and sales.
 The potential downstream effects are numerous.

 ## Summary